TritonDataCenter/triton/docs/developer-guide/architecture.md

 SDC is implemented with choices based on principles that some may find opinionated.
 These principles are based on Joyent's extensive experience in operating a large public cloud service, and from selling and supporting SDC.

-The open source release of SDC is seventh version of our cloud software (SDC7).
+The open source release of SDC is the seventh version of our cloud software (SDC7).
 The SDC implementation you see today evolved from implementation details and experiments in previous versions.
 From this history, we can articulate some of the key architectural principles in practice.